Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

 Felipe Coury’s thread looks like a post about terminal tricks.
 What makes it stick is the principle underneath: remove high-frequency, low-value decisions from the workflow.

+“You never think about session names” sounds like a tiny improvement.
+It is.
+And that is exactly why it matters.
+Tiny decisions are the ones that quietly tax your whole day.
 Especially now that the terminal is no longer just where you run a few commands, but a place where you host agents, manage remote work, and leave long tasks running, tmux stops being a “cool power-user tool” and becomes a “you will eventually feel pain without this” tool.

 In the end, tmux is not about looking hardcore.
 It is about making sure that when you get up for coffee, close your laptop, or lose your connection for a minute, your work site is still standing when you return.
 In the CLI agent era, that is not a bonus anymore.
 It is basically a civil right.